Opendigitalradio/ODR-AudioEnc/README.md

 * ImageMagick magickwand (for MOT slideshow)
 * The alsa libraries (libasound2)
 * Download and install libfec from https://github.com/Opendigitalradio/ka9q-fec
-* Download and install ZeroMQ from http://download.zeromq.org/zeromq-4.0.3.tar.gz
+* Download and install ZeroMQ from http://download.zeromq.org/zeromq-4.0.4.tar.gz
 * JACK audio connection kit (optional)
+* libvlc and vlc for the plugins (optional)

 This package: